-A good seafood boil sauce that pairs with an amazing pot of seafood and potatoes is one of life's great pleasures.
-This post is all about how to make a super easy homemade sauce.
+A really good Seafood Boil Sauce that pairs with an amazing pot of seafood and potatoes is one of life's great pleasures.
+This recipe is all about how to make a super easy homemade sauce.

 Step-by-step instructions: